tvvignesh/howtographql/content/backend/graphql-ts/0-introduction.md

 ### Overview

-**This tutorial is heavily inspired and derived from the [graphql-node tutorial by Robin MacPherson](https://www.howtographql.com/graphql-js/0-introduction/).
+**This tutorial is heavily inspired from the [graphql-node tutorial by Robin MacPherson](https://www.howtographql.com/graphql-js/0-introduction/).
 We have modified the same tutorial to work with Fastify, Typescript, GraphQL Helix, Envelop & Prisma.**

 The GraphQL specification was open sourced in 2015 by Facebook along with some basic implementations with a completely unique approach on how to structure, consume, transmit and process data and data graphs.